TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 the study, a warning will be shown.
-This warning is shown as it is possible that the post selection will try to select a true post but fail due to having already shown all the true posts (depending on settings; see below and [Simulation Documentation](Simulation.md) for details).
+This warning is shown as it is possible that the post selection will try to select a true post but fail due to having already shown all the true posts (depending on settings; see the
+[Simulation Documentation](Simulation.md) for details).
 The post selection will instead have to display a false post in this case.
 This could lead to a false post being shown, even if the true post percentage is 100%.

-## 📄 General Sheet
+## 2.3. 📄 General Sheet
 The General sheet is the best place to start when creating a study.
-It contains all the general settings of the study including its name, description, and length.
+It contains all the most broad settings of studies including their name, description, and length.

+### 2.3.1.
+Basic Settings

+This section contains the most basic settings that likely should be changed for each study.

+<span class="param-name">Name</span>
-**Name:** The name of your study is used to identify it in your admin dashboard.
+The name of your study is used to identify it in your admin dashboard.
 This name is not shown to participants.

+<span class="param-name">Description</span>
-**Description:** The description of your study is used to include information about the study in your admin dashboard.
+The description of your study is used to include information about the study in your admin dashboard.
 This description is not shown to participants.

+<span class="param-name">Prompt</span>
-**Prompt:** The prompt text to be shown to participants before they start the study.
+The prompt text to be shown to participants before they start the study.
 An example prompt is shown below.

 <img src="screenshots/example-prompt.png" alt="Example prompt" height="250"/>

-**Prompt Continue Delay (Seconds):** This value represents the number of seconds that the participant will have to wait before they are allowed to continue past the prompt.
-The continue button will be disabled for this number of seconds.
+<span class="param-name">Length of Game</span>
+The exact number of posts to show to participants before they complete the study.
+The length of studies must be at least 1 post.

+<span class="param-name">Require Reactions</span>
+Whether to require participants to react to every post.
+Participants will still be able to skip posts, but to do so they will have to explicitly select "Skip Post" as their reaction.

+<span class="param-name">Require Comments</span>
+Whether comments made by the participants are required for each post, optional for each post, or disabled entirely.

+<span class="param-name">Require Participant Identification</span>
-**Require Participant Identification:** This value represents whether participants will be required to provide a participant ID before starting the study.
-If this value is true, then participants will be shown an identification screen for them to manually enter their ID unless the ID is auto-populated from the URL they have been given.
+Whether participants will be required to provide a participant ID before starting the study.
+If this value is true, then participants will be shown an identification screen for them to manually enter their ID if it has not already been automatically populated from the URL they have been given.

-**Length of Game:** This value represents the exact number of posts that participants will be shown before they have completed the study.
-The participant must react to this number of posts before their results are saved and they are shown the debriefing.

-**Reaction Delay (Seconds):** The number of seconds that participants must wait before they are able to react to a post.
-During this number of seconds after they are shown the post, the reaction buttons will be disabled.

-**Generate Completion Code:** Whether a completion code should be generated for participants to be displayed below their debriefing.
-The completion code is a random number that is not guaranteed to be unique for each participant.
+### 2.3.2.
+User Interface Settings

+This section contains the settings that change the user interface of The Misinformation Game for participants.
+These options change the way that participants are able to interact with your study.

+<span class="param-name">Display Followers</span>
+Whether to show followers to participants.
+This includes the followers of both sources and participants.

+<span class="param-name">Display Credibility</span>
+Whether to show credibility to participants.
+This includes the credibility of both sources and participants.

+<span class="param-name">Display Progress</span>
+Whether to show participants the number of posts they have reacted to, and how many they have remaining (e.g. "Post 51 of 100").

+<span class="param-name">Display Number of Reactions</span>
+Whether to show the ostensible number of prior reactions to posts and comments adjacent to the reaction buttons.

+<span class="param-name">Post Likes Enabled</span>
+Whether to allow participants to like posts.

+<span class="param-name">Post Dislikes Enabled</span>
+Whether to allow participants to dislike posts.

+<span class="param-name">Post Shares Enabled</span>
+Whether to allow participants to share posts.

+<span class="param-name">Post Flags Enabled</span>
+Whether to allow participants to flag posts.

+<span class="param-name">Comment Likes Enabled</span>
+Whether to allow participants to like comments.

+<span class="param-name">Comment Dislikes Enabled</span>
+Whether to allow participants to dislike comments.

+### 2.3.3.
+Advanced Settings

+These settings can be used to fine-tune your study.
+It is unlikely that you will need to edit these settings.

+<span class="param-name">Minimum Comment Length</span>
+The minimum number of characters that participants must enter for their comments.
+The minimum length of comments must be at least 1 character.

+<span class="param-name">Prompt Continue Delay (Seconds)</span>
+The period of time in which participants are not able to continue past the prompt page to start the game.
+This delay cannot be negative, but it can be zero.

+<span class="param-name">Next Post Delay (Seconds)</span>
+The period of time after the current post is shown in which participants are not able to continue to the next post.
+This delay cannot be negative, but it can be zero.

+<span class="param-name">Generate Completion Code</span>
+Whether to generate and display a completion code to participants once they have completed the study.
+An example debriefing page that includes a generated completion code for a participant is shown below,

 <img src="screenshots/example-debriefing-no-border.png" alt="Example debriefing page" height="140" />

+<span class="param-name">Completion Code Digits</span>
-**Completion Code Digits:** The number of digits that should be included in the completion code.
-For example, if the number of digits is set to 4, then numbers between 1000 and 9999 will be generated.
+The number of digits to generate for the completion code (e.g. If this value is 4, then completion codes from 1000 to 9999 will be generated).
+The number of digits in completion codes must be at least 1.

-## 📄 Pages Sheet
+## 2.4. 📄 Pages Sheet
-The pages sheet allows you to edit the content of the instructions and debriefing that the users may be shown.
+The _Pages_ sheet allows you to edit the content of the instructions and debriefing that the users may be shown.
 It also allows you to edit the enforced delays (with disabled continue button) on these pages.

-### Formatting
+### 2.4.1.
+Formatting the Text
+The text on these pages can be formatted to include **bold**, _italic_,
+<span style="font-size: 1.2em">larger text</span>,
+<span style="font-size: 0.8em">smaller text</span>,
+<span style="color: purple">coloured text</span>,
-These page values can be formatted to include **bold**, _italic_, larger text, smaller text, coloured text, or any other formatting that is available in Google Sheets.
+or any other formatting that is available in Google Sheets.
 This formatting will be converted to HTML to be shown to participants.
-To include new lines in this text, Google Sheets requires you to type _Alt + Enter_ instead of just Enter like most text editors.
+Your text can also be moved onto new lines by pressing **_Alt + Enter_**.
+This is equivalent to typing **_Enter_** in most text editors.

-If there are not as many formatting options as you need, then you can also include HTML markup in these pages that will be included in the pages that participants are shown.
+If there are not as many formatting options as you need, then you can also include HTML markup in the text.

-### Introduction before game rules
+### 2.4.2.
+Introduction before game rules
 This page will be shown to participants after they have identified themselves, and before they are shown the rules of the game.
 This page can be used for instructions.